martin-welss/jtrack-ee7/README.md

 Database
 ========

-For the loadDB target to function properly, you need to have a file $HOME/system.properties wich contains the database access parameters like this:
+For the loadDB target to function properly, you need to have a file $HOME/system.properties which contains the database access parameters like this:

     exampleds.jdbc.url: jdbc:postgresql:example
     exampleds.user: wildfly
     exampleds.password: wildfly

 Tests
 =====

 The tests show just how easy and elegant the source code is using spock and groovy.
 The following example shows head to read the userlist restful:

     def "read userlist restful"() {

 		setup:
 			def jtrack = new RESTClient( 'http://localhost:8080/jtrack-ee7/items/')